 Students interested in attending college in Wyoming have a number of scholarship and financial aid programs available to them.
 Wyoming is known for having one of the most generous financial aid programs in the union that makes college affordable for nearly any person wanting to attend.

 - Wyoming Hathaway Scholarship Program.
-This scholarship program helps any high school student who meets certain academic standards as well as those who have a financial need to pay to attend the university or one of the community colleges.
+This scholarship program helps any high school student who meets certain academic standards as well as those who have a financial need to pay for college.

 - CareerOneStop.
 CareerOneStop also has information for each state about financial aid for college in the form of scholarships and grants.
 Students can filter this source by degree type and the state where they plan to study to look up available financial aid such as grants, scholarships, and loans.